nlm/firval/README.md

 How to use
 ==========

-Craft a yaml configuration file and make it feed it to firval.py, it will produce a iptables-restore compatible rule file
+Write a yaml configuration file and feed it to firval.py, it will produce a iptables-restore compatible rule file

-if you want, you can even do this:
+it means you can do this:

     cat rules.yaml | ./firval.py | iptables-restore